About the Placement Exam

 13. I missed the dates of the placement exam but I see that there is a make-up placement exam.
 However, this make-up exam starts after registration.
 Does that mean that I will not be able to attend a Spanish class this semester even if I take the make-up placement test?

 You can attend a class this semester.
 Because registration and classes start before the make-up placement exam results are posted, you have to attend the section of your choice as a member of the waiting list.
 Attend class every day during shopping period and when an enrolled student does not come to class, you can take his/her place.
 Most people on the waiting list get into the section of their choice.
-If your results eventually show that you belong to a different level than the one you are attending, we will move you to that new class.
+If your results eventually show that you belong to a different level than the one you are attending, you will have to leave that class and go to your new class.

-1. I registered officially in OCS but I cannot see the tab of the class in my classesv2.
+1. I registered officially in OCS but I cannot see the card of the class in my Canvas.

-2. I pre-registered in L1 but I don’t see the tab of the class in my classesv2.
+2. I pre-registered in L1 but I don’t see the card of the class in my Canvas.

 After being placed in a particular section, you need to register officially through OCS.
-At that point, you will see the tab in classesv2.
-If it is not visible, check Active Sites.
-Alternatively, you can check in My Workspace (Preferences).
+At that point, you will see the tab in Canvas.
+If it is not visible, read the answer to the previous question.

-One tab is your class section (example: SPAN110 03) and the other tab is the umbrella (SPAN110 00) through which the coordinator will communicate with all Spanish 110 students.
-You only need your class tab visible; the umbrella tab can remain hidden.
+One tab is your class section (example: SPAN110 03) and the other tab is the umbrella course (SPAN110 UMB) through which the coordinator will communicate with all Spanish 110 students.
+You only need your class tab visible; you can hide the umbrella with your old courses.

 4. I pre-registered in L1 but they placed me in a section that I don’t want to /I can’t attend.
 Can I come to another section instead?

-Yes, you can change sections, but if you do, you will lose your secured spot in your section and be placed in the waiting list of that new section (assuming it is full).
-It is risky but sometimes worth it.
-Your new instructor will have a waiting list so that the first student in the list takes the place of any enrolled student who leaves.
+Yes, you can change sections, but if you do, you will lose your secured spot in your section and be placed in the waiting list of that new section.

 5. I registered for your class through OCS but I did not do the pre-registration.
 Is that OK?

-No. Registering in OCS on your own without doing pre-registration will give you no spot in the class.
-If class started already, you will be placed in a waiting list.
+No. Registering in OCS on your own without doing pre-registration will assure you no spot in the class.
+If classes started already, you will be placed on a waiting list.
 If you still have time to pre-register, do so.

 6. I am a graduate student and I was not allowed to use the pre-registration system.
 How can I pre-register for Spanish classes?

-Send an e-mail to the coordinator of the level you need to enter (Maripaz Garcia, L1; Juliana Ramos-Ruano, L2; Lissette Reymundi, L3; Rosamaría León, L4), so that she adds you manually.
+Send an e-mail to the coordinator of the level you need to enter (Maripaz Garcia, L1; Juliana Ramos-Ruano, L2; Lissette Reymundi, L3; Rosamaría León, L4), so that she adds you manually before classes start.
+If classes have started, just attend the class of your choice and sign in the waiting list.

 7. I did not pre-register or take the Placement exam, but I just learned that I have to take Spanish this semester to advance my status.
 What can I do?